A Monstrous Confluence

 unique_ptr, they are currently my favorite aspects following lambdas and

 Hemorrhage itself is simple.
 Check out the README.md for more details about compiling it.
-(Hint: As long as you have Boost and OpenSSL it’s easy on Unix-based systems.)
+(As long as you have Boost and OpenSSL it should be easy on Unix-based systems.)

 The core of the tool is taking the